–WE'RE HERE TO HELP –

 Most often, individuals charged with an offence will be asked to agree (in one form or another) to attend Court on a specific future date.
 A Promise to Appear or Undertaking may specify that you attend Court on a certain date.
 If the prosecutor’s office believes that you will not appear or thinks that you pose a danger to the public they may ask the Court to hold you in custody (“remand”).
 In these circumstances a bail hearing (or “show cause” hearing) becomes necessary.

 You will normally be required to be personally present in Court on your first court date.
-In some situations a lawyer may appear for you but a Designation of Counsel document must be signed and filed with the Court first.
+In some situations a criminal lawyer may appear for you but a Designation of Counsel document must be signed and filed with the Court first.

 Before entering a plea of guilty or not guilty we attempt to obtain all evidence that is relevant to your case.
 The Crown is required to provide evidence and other material that is relevant to your matter.
 Before any actions are taken in Court we will review pertinent disclosure and provide you with an initial opinion on possible avenues that can be followed in dealing with your case.
 You will be required to provide a retainer for the disclosure review and Court appearances that occur while waiting for full disclosure.